Skip to main content

 • other important aspects of the teaching-learning process.

-Moreover, their duty is to organize professional development of teachers within the school.
+Moreover, it is their duty to organise the professional development of teachers within the school.

-• Pedagogical assistants provide support to teachers in their work with children or pupils who need additional learning support.
+Pedagogical assistants provide support to teachers in working with children or pupils who need additional learning support.

-• Adult education assistants have the equivalent role in work with adult learners.
+Adult education assistants have the equivalent role in working with adult learners.

-• Educational advisor is an external consultant.
-He/she is chosen by the Ministry of Education, Science and Technological Development.
-His/her duty is to evaluate different aspects of school affairs and teachers work.
-He/she also provides support to teachers to improve teaching quality according to determined standards.
+A pedagogical advisor is an external consultant chosen by the Ministry of Education.
+Their duty is to evaluate different aspects of school affairs and teachers' work.
+They also provide support to teachers to improve teaching quality according to established standards.

 Salaries

-Salaries of all teachers in public schools on preschool, primary and secondary levels are regulated at central level, regardless of their categories, school types etc. Salaries of teachers in private independent schools are calculated per methods established by private institutions themselves.
+Teacher salaries in public schools on ECEC, primary and secondary levels are regulated at a central level, regardless of their categories, school types etc. Teacher salaries in private independent schools are calculated using methods established by private institutions themselves.

-To obtain the maximum basic statutory salary, teachers should meet one of the following criteria: criterion on minimum number of years of service (for women 39 years and four months, for men 40 years) or retirement age criterion (for women 63 years and two months in 2021, for men 65 years).
-The age limit for women will be increasing gradually until it reaches 65 years in 2032.
+To obtain the maximum basic statutory pension, teachers should meet one of the following criteria: a criterion on the minimum number of years of service or a retirement age criterion (explained below).

 Working Time and Holidays

-Full time work is based on 40 hours work time.
-Most of this time (up to 24 hours per week) goes to teaching and work with children/pupils/students.
+Full-time work is based on 40 hours' work time.
+Most of this time (up to 24 hours per week) is allocated to teaching and working with children/pupils/students.
 The rest is left for:

 • teachers’ preparation,